krasimir/react-in-patterns/book/chapter-11/README.md

 ## Styled-components

 [Styled-components](https://www.styled-components.com/) took another direction.
 Instead of inlining styles the library provides a React component.
 We then use this component to represent a specific look and feel.
-For example, we may create a link component that has certain styling and use that instead of the `<a>` tag.
+For example, we may create a `Link` component that has certain styling and use that instead of the `<a>` tag.

 ```js
 const Link = styled.a`